DavidBenj15/alpb-website/README.md

 i.
 Navigate to the `backend` directory.\
 ii.
 Install packages using `npm install`.\
 iii.
 Rename the `.env.example` file to `.env` and configure the environment variables.\
 iv.
-Run `npm start`.
+Run `npm run dev`.
 This will start the server at `http://localhost:3001`
 3. To run the frontend:\
 i.
 Navigate to `frontend` directory.\
 ii.
 Install packages using `npm install`.\
 iii.
 Rename the `.env.example` file to `.env`and configure the environment variables.\
 iv.
-Run `npm dev`.
+Run `npm run dev`.
 This will run the application at `http://localhost:3000`.